Author Salman Rushdie attacked at western New York event and a suspect is in custody, police say - KESQ

 Rushdie was being introduced at about 10:45 a.m. when the assault happened, according to a witness, who said he heard shouting from the audience.
 He said a man in a black shirt appeared to be “punching” the author.
 The witness, who was 75 feet from the stage, did not hear the attacker say anything or see a weapon.

-Some people in the audience ran to render aid to Rushdie while others went after the attacker, the witness said.
+Some people in the audience ran to render aid while others went after the attacker, the witness said.

 Another witness told CNN there were no security searches or metal detectors at the event.
 The witness is not being identified because they expressed concerns for their personal safety.